ANSHPG/pypi-pkg-clsfr/README.md

 ## Advantages Over scikit-learn

-1. **TensorFlow-Based**: While `scikit-learn` provides efficient linear models, `classifier-linear` is built using TensorFlow, which allows for more customization and seamless integration with larger deep learning frameworks.
+1. **TensorFlow-Based**: While `scikit-learn` provides efficient linear models, `classifier-anshp` is built using TensorFlow, which allows for more customization and seamless integration with larger deep learning frameworks.

 2. **Gradient-Based Optimization**: The package uses TensorFlow’s gradient-based optimization, making it easy to modify and extend for more complex models beyond linear classifiers.

-3. **Dataset Flexibility**: In addition to custom datasets, `classifier-linear` comes with logical operation datasets, making it easier to test and experiment with common machine learning tasks.
+3. **Dataset Flexibility**: In addition to custom datasets, `classifier-anshp` comes with logical operation datasets, making it easier to test and experiment with common machine learning tasks.

 4. **Custom Training Intervals**: The classifier provides detailed control over training steps, ensuring outputs are printed every 10 intervals, unlike scikit-learn, where training steps aren’t typically exposed.